vickkiee/rehabbot/README.md

 ## Requirements

-All dependencies are pinned in [requirements] `requirements.txt` to ensure reproducibility.
+All dependencies are pinned in `requirements.txt` to ensure reproducibility.

 ---